 To drain the oil: remove the drain plug located at the bottom of the reservoir (Fig. 4.7D).
-Have sufficient containers ready to hold the fluid.
+Have a container(s) ready to hold approximately 15 gallons (58 liters) of fluid.
 Remove any metal particles stuck to the magnet.
 Seal the plug with teflon tape when replacing.

-Thomas recommends that you abide by all applicable environmental regulations when disposing of oil.
+Thomas recommends that you abide by all applicable enviromental regulations when disposing of oil.

-To avoid personal injury, lower the lift arms, shut off the engine, raise the seat bar and cycle the controls to ensure they are locked.
+To avoid personal injury, lower the lift arms, shut off the engine, raise the seat bar and cycle the hydraulics to ensure they are locked.
 Then, unlatch the seat belt and exit the loader.
 Do not enter or exit with the engine running unless as specified in this manual or under specific service and backhoe operating procedures.